 Through Landmark Preservation Ordinance, chapter 1161 of the Sandusky City Code, all changes to existing Landmark and Historic buildings, sites, structures and districts must be reviewed and approved before any permits are issued.
 These Guidelines are intended to provide guidance to historic building owners and building managers, preservation consultants, architects, contractors and project reviewers who may be doing exterior work on a designated historic structure in Sandusky.
 Through the Secretary of the Interior's Standards and these guidelines, a variety of Sandusky's historic and architectural resources will be protected and enhanced.

 The guidelines are applicable to the following:

-- All properties as defined in the Downtown Design Review District [chapter 1359] - All properties in a nationally registered or locally designated historic district - All properties individually listed on the National Register of Historic Places or locally designated as historically significant
+- All properties as defined in the Downtown Design Review District [chapter 1359]. - All properties located within a historic district. - All properties that are individually designated historic.